-In its Bayer Group Regulation “Code of Conduct for Responsible Lobbying,” Bayer sets out clear and binding rules for its involvement in political matters, aiming to ensure transparency in any collaboration with the representatives of political institutions.
+In Bayer's Group Regulation “Code of Conduct for Responsible Lobbying,” Bayer sets out binding rules for its involvement in political matters, aiming to ensure transparency in any collaboration with the representatives of political institutions.

-In keeping with our Group Regulation, we have committed not to make any direct donations to political parties, politicians or candidates for political office.
-However, some associations to which we belong make donations on their own initiative, in compliance with statutory regulations.
+According to our corporate policy, we have committed not to make any direct donations to political parties, politicians or candidates for political office.
+However, some associations to which the Group belongs make donations on their own initiative, in compliance with statutory regulations.

-In the United States, a number of employees use the Bayer Corporation Political Action Committee (BayPac) to make private donations supporting candidates for congressional office.
-Political action committees in the United States are government-regulated, legally independent employee groups.
-In the United States, companies are legally prohibited from donating to political candidates directly.
-Consequently, such donations are not donations made by the company.
-The BayPac contributions are regularly reported to the U.S. Federal Election Commission and can be viewed on its website.
+In the United States, a number of our employees use the Bayer Corporation Political Action Committee (BayPac) to make private donations supporting candidates for parliamentary office.
+Political action committees in the United States are state-regulated, legally independent employee groups.
+In the United States, companies are legally prohibited from donating to political candidates in Federal elections directly.
+In many cases, such direct donations by companies are legally prohibited for elections at state and local level too, but irrespective of the legislation Bayer’s internal regulations do not permit them anyway.
+Donations through BayPac are therefore not corporate donations.
+The BayPac contributions are regularly reported to the U.S. Federal Election Commission and can be viewed on its